ibm-cloud-docs/secrets-manager/faqs.md

 {: #faq-vault-secrets-manager}
 {: faq}

-Yes!
+Yes.
 To use {{site.data.keyword.secrets-manager_short}}, you don't need to install Vault or the {{site.data.keyword.cloud_notm}} plug-ins for Vault.
 You can try {{site.data.keyword.secrets-manager_short}} for free, without needing an extensive background on how to use Vault.
 To get started, [choose the type of secret](/docs/secrets-manager?topic=secrets-manager-secret-basics) that you want to create.
 Then, you can integrate with the standard [Secrets Manager APIs](/apidocs/secrets-manager){:external} so that you can access the secret programmatically.